0xF48/shader-box/README.md

 `npm install shader-box`

-A very easy way to render a simple frag shader on a 4 vertex triangle strip, no dependencies. `shader-box` is good for developing many different shaders seperately from main project, or showing off a collection of shaders on one canvas.
+`shader-box` is simple way to render a simple frag shader on a 4 vertex triangle strip, no dependencies.
+Great for initial/concept development of different shaders, or showing off a collection of shaders on one canvas!

 Import it as a module or use the script tag with `window.ShaderBox`